epfl-ada/ada-2023-project-badabob/README.md

 * Is the movie industry giving more important and leading roles to women?
 * To which character personas are women mostly attributed and does this evolve through time?
 * Which movie genres are more affected?
-* Does the observed trends apply to all ethnicities?
-For instance, does the representation of women only increases for white women?
+* Do the observed trends apply to all ethnicities?
+For instance, does the representation of women only increase for white women?

 ## Additional datasets